 The best places to stay in Liverpool with teenagers

 - Luxury: Located just 1.3 km from the famous Albert Dock.
 Crowne Plaza Liverpool City Centre offers free Wi-Fi, an 18 m indoor pool and air-conditioned rooms with satellite TVs.
-Family rooms fitting up to 4 are available and you can eat onsite at the Plaza Brasserie
+Family rooms up to 4 are available, and you can eat onsite at the Plaza Brasserie.

 - Mid-Range: Ibis Liverpool Centre is opposite the Albert Dock and 300 m from the Liverpool One shopping centre.
 The Hotel features a restaurant, bar and car parking.
-For families, you will need to book 2 double rooms next to each other.
+For families, you must book two double rooms next to each other.

-- Budget: Featuring rooms with 2 sets of bunks and a private ensuite, YHA Liverpool is one of the best budget accommodation in Liverpool options in the city.
-Featuring kitchen and washing facilities plus onsite restaurant and bar.
-Only 8 minutes from Anfield and close to the Beatles quarter.
+- Budget: Featuring rooms with two sets of bunks and a private ensuite, YHA Liverpool is one of the best budget accommodations in Liverpool options in the city.
+Featuring kitchen and washing facilities plus an onsite restaurant and bar.
+It’s only 8 minutes from Anfield and close to the Beatles Quarter.

 - Liverpool Airport is located 10 kilometres from the city centre.
 Liverpool is mainly serviced by budget carriers such as Ryanair and Easyjet.
 You can book Liverpool flights with Cheap-O-Air.

-- You can book an airport transfer from Liverpool Airport to your hotel.
+- You can book an airport transfer from Liverpool Airport to Liverpool.

-- Liverpool Lime Street Station is the worlds oldest city grand terminus station.
-Trains from London Euston, Manchester and destinations all across England arrive at Lime Street, There are 10 platforms at Lime Street.
-You can book your trains to Liverpool with Omio the worlds leading ticketing agency.
+- Liverpool Lime Street Station is the world’s oldest city grand terminus station.
+Trains from London Euston, Manchester and destinations across England arrive at Lime Street, With ten platforms.
+You can book your trains to Liverpool with Omio, the world’s leading ticketing agency.

-- Direct buses to Liverpool run on a daily basis from major cities including London, Birmingham, Manchester, Bristol, Newcastle, Cardiff, Belfast and Glasgow.
+- Direct buses to Liverpool run daily from major cities, including London, Birmingham, Manchester, Bristol, Newcastle, Cardiff, Belfast and Glasgow.
 Long-distance bus services to Liverpool terminate at Norton Street Coach Station.
 Managed by National Express.
 You can book all your bus tickets to Liverpool with Busbud

-- You can grab a hire car in Liverpool or any International airport in England Seach your Rental Car today!
+- You can hire a car in Liverpool or any international airport in England.
+Book your rental car today!

 Trains run frequently throughout the day across 68 stations in and around the Liverpool area.
 Liverpool has a comprehensive bus network that can take you to all the city sites.
-The ferry service to navigates the Mersey River is a popular choice for tourists.
+The ferry service that navigates the Mersey River is a popular choice for tourists visiting Liverpool.

 Things to do in Liverpool with teens

-So now that you have all the essentials organised for your family trip to Liverpool here are all the best things to do in Liverpool with teenagers.
+So now that you have all the essentials organized for your family trip to Liverpool here are all the best things to do in Liverpool with teenagers.